vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/02_The_Daily_Duties_of_Women/04_Evening.md

 [[242]]

-were more likely to be associated with sexual intimacy than with fashion or custom.

 A glance through paintings depicting high-class men and women will demonstrate their fondness for ornaments.
 Women in particular wore elaborate earrings, nose-rings and hair ornaments (e.g. Randhawa 1962: plates VII, XI, figs. 11,68; cf. Śahendravilāsa V. 33-42,VI.216).
 Even the naked woman pictured in her husband's embrace wears a mass of jewellery at her wrists, ankle and throat, in her nose and ears, and on her forehead (e.g. plates 12, 13; cf. Randhawa 1962: plate III).
 The 'palm-leaf" earring-also mentioned in the Kādambarī (Kād.
 II.28; MW 1976:445)—is evidently a particularly large, pendent ornament that might impede the intimacy of lovers.